-- (b) must be decided by the chief executive under that section. - (2) Approval given under the repealed regulation, section 72, and in force immediately before the commencement, is taken to be approval given under section 63. - (3) A course that is, immediately before the commencement, an approved course for the repealed regulation, section 72 is taken to be an approved course for section 63.
+- (a) is taken to be an application made under section 63; and - (b) must be decided by the chief executive under that section. - (2) Approval given under the repealed regulation, section 72, and in force immediately before the commencement, is taken to be approval given under section 63. - (3) A course that is, immediately before the commencement, an approved course for the repealed regulation, section 72 is taken to be an approved course for section 63.